ibm-cloud-docs/solution-tutorials/github-traffic-analytics.md

 {:tip: .tip}
 {:pre: .pre}

-# Github Traffic Analytics
+# GitHub Traffic Analytics
-In this tutorial, we create an application to automatically collect Github traffic statistics for repositories and provide the foundation for traffic analytics.
-Github only provides access to the traffic data for the last 14 days.
+In this tutorial, you create an application to automatically collect GitHub traffic statistics for repositories and provide the foundation for traffic analytics.
+GitHub only provides access to the traffic data for the last 14 days.
 If you want to analyze statistics over a longer period of time, you need to download and store that data yourself.
 The app and the serverless action discussed in this tutorial implement a multi-tenant-ready solution to manage repositories, automatically collect traffic data on a daily or weekly schedule, and to view and analyze the collected data.

 ![](images/solution24-github-traffic-analytics/Architecture.png)

 ## Objectives

 * Deploy Python database app with multi-tenant support
-* Integrate App ID as openID Connect-based authentication provider
+* Integrate App ID as OpenID Connect-based authentication provider
-* Set up automated, serverless collection of Github traffic statistics
+* Set up automated, serverless collection of GitHub traffic statistics
 * Integrate Dynamic Dashboard Embedded for graphical traffic analytics

 ## Products